Maxim Naumov: Personal life

 Maxim Naumov was born on August 1, 2001, in Hartford, Connecticut.
-His parents, Vadim Naumov and Evgenia Shishkova, are the 1994 World Champions in pairs for Russia.
+His parents, Vadim Naumov and Evgenia Shishkova, were the 1994 World Champions in pairs for Russia.
 Naumov previously competed in gymnastics as a child.
-He graduated from high school in 2019 and will attend Suffolk University after taking a gap year.
+After graduating from Simsbury High School in 2019, he began attending ASU Online.

-Naumov's favorite skaters are Olympic champions Evgeni Plushenko and Yuzuru Hanyu, as well as his parents.
+Naumov has cited his figure skating influences as being Olympic champions Evgeni Plushenko and Yuzuru Hanyu, as well as his parents.

+On January 29, 2025, Naumov's parents, who were passengers onboard the American Eagle Flight 5342, were killed in the Potomac River mid-air collision.
+Three days prior to the crash, the couple expressed pride over their son's fourth-place finish at the 2025 U.S. Championships, which had recently taken place, via their joint Instagram account.
+Naumov subsequently took control of the Skating Club of Boston's Youth Academy Program that his parents founded.

+Two months following the crash, Naumov spoke out about his parents' death and legacy during an interview with Today.
+He shared, "They were beautiful people.
+They were so incredibly kind.
+The only way out is through.
+There's no other way.
+There are no options but to keep going.
+I don't have the strength or the passion or the drive, or the dedication of one person anymore.
+It's three people...
+I would not be the person I am today without them.
+Their love — and their care, and attention to detail was evident in each stage of my life.
+They were always like superheroes to me."

 Career

 Early years

 Naumov began skating at age five after being inspired by his parents.
 He is the 2013 U.S. national juvenile and the 2017 U.S. national novice champion, as well as the 2016 U.S. national novice and 2018 U.S. national junior bronze medalist.
 At the advanced novice level, Naumov is also the 2016 Gardena Trophy and 2017 International Challenge Cup champion.

 Naumov made his junior international debut at the 2017 Philadelphia Summer International, winning the silver medal behind Ryan Dunk.
 He made his Junior Grand Prix debut at 2017 JGP Latvia, where he finished eighth.
 Naumov did not compete during the 2018–19 season due to injury.